 Category C: Persons who intend to work as self employed in a trade or profession in the Republic, provided that they have in their possession a relative permit, they have fully and freely at their disposal capital of approximately €260,000 (CY£150,000) and such an employment should not affect negatively the general economy of the Republic.

 Category D: Persons who intend to work as self-employed in a profession or science in the Republic, provided that they have academic or professional qualifications, for which there is demand in Cyprus.
 Possession of adequate funds is also necessary.

 Category E: Persons who have been offered permanent employment in the Republic, which will not create undue local competition.

 Category F: Persons who possess and have fully and freely at their disposal a secured annual income, high enough to give them a decent living in Cyprus, without having to engage in any business, trade or profession.

-An alien can qualify under this category, along with their dependents, provided him/her:
+An alien can qualify under this category, along with their dependents, provided he/she:

-Resident Permit for non-EU family members of non EU citizens
+Residency Permit for non-EU family members of non-EU citizens

 Non-EU family members of EU citizens who reside in Cyprus can obtain a Resident Permit.
 Non-EU family members such as a spouse and unmarried children under 18 years old can obtain a Resident Permit upon providing documentary evidence of the family relationship (e.g. birth certificates) with the EU citizen.

-The Residence Permit issued to a non-EU family member is valid for five years from the date of the issue or for the envisaged period of residence of the EU citizen.
+The Residency Permit issued to a non-EU family member is valid for five years from the date of the issue or for the envisaged period of residence of the EU citizen.

 There are important obligatory requirements that all applicants must adhere to.
 Feel free to contact our staff for a no-obligations consultation, meeting or telephone call to identify how we could be of assistance for your immigration service requirements.